xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 Again, we want our components to be as ignorant as possible from "stores".
 So let us try to improve this.

-First we will just extract this to a new method:
+First, we will just extract this to a new method:

 ```js
 function emit(type, e)